k-rns/Melown/Melown_Frontend_Workflow.md

 + Adding layer switch and legend: http://vtsdocs.melown.com/en/latest/tutorials/landuse-frontend.html

-Using your own server, make sure that everything is set up correctly (see Melown_Backend_Tutorial)
+Using your own server, make sure that everything is set up correctly (see Melown_Backend_Tutorial).

+Contact backend-frontend: http://vtsdocs.melown.com/en/latest/architecture.html and clicking further to links, concepts and terminology: http://vtsdocs.melown.com/en/latest/reference/concepts.html#storage

+The main point of contact between backend and frontend is a [Map configuration](http://vtsdocs.melown.com/en/latest/reference/concepts.html#map-configuration) represented by `mapConfig.json` file which is the first file the client asks for and which contains complete configuration needed to render given map.

+The main point of contact between backend and frontend is a [Map configuration](http://vtsdocs.melown.com/en/latest/reference/concepts.html#map-configuration) represented by `mapConfig.json` file which is the first file the client asks for and which contains complete configuration needed to render given map.